Vasudev08/ParrellComputing_Project_2024/Report.md

 They will show up in the `Thicket.metadata` if the caliper file is read into Thicket.

 ### **See the `Builds/` directory to find the correct Caliper configurations to get the performance metrics.** They will show up in the `Thicket.dataframe` when the Caliper file is read into Thicket.
-## 4. Performance evaluation

-Include detailed analysis of computation performance, communication performance.
-Include figures and explanation of your analysis.

 #Merge Sort Metadata
 ```